Paul Scheer: Live performances

 In 1995, Scheer became a member of New York City's longest-running Off-Broadway comedy show, Chicago City Limits.
 As a member of their touring company, Scheer extensively traveled throughout the United States and overseas.

 In 1998, while at NYU, Scheer started performing at the Upright Citizens Brigade Theater in New York City.
 Scheer performed in multiple weekly shows, including Talk Show, The Real Real World and the house team Respecto Montalban.
 The group included Rob Riggle, Rob Huebel, Jack McBrayer, and Dannah Feinglass.
 They performed long-form improvisation to sold-out crowds every Saturday night for over five years and starred in a political sketch comedy show called George Bush is a Motherfucker.

 In 2002, Scheer created and starred in Automatic Vaudeville at the Ars Nova theater, which The Hollywood Reporter called "one of the top five shows in the country".

 In 2006, Scheer moved to Los Angeles and has been a regular performer at Upright Citizens Brigade Theatre in Los Angeles (UCBTLA).
 He performed an improvised show based on audience members' Facebook profiles called FACEBOOK.
 The show was named the "Best Improv Show" by Los Angeles magazine and has been profiled on Good Morning America.
 Cast members include McBrayer, Riggle, and Huebel.

 Television

 In 2003, Scheer was hired as a writer and performer for Oxygen’s Meow TV.
 Meow TV was a project by Meow Mix that aired programming for cats and their owners.

 Best Week Ever

 From 2004 to the conclusion of the show’s first run in 2009, Scheer was a regular cast member on VH1’s Best Week Ever.
-The show, which originally featured a panel of comedians including Scheer, shifted to a single host format under Paul F. Tompkins and provided comedic commentary on popular culture.
-Other panelists included Nick Kroll, John Mulaney and Patton Oswalt.
+Scheer was selected to be part of a live tour featuring comedians from the show in 2005.
+Other panelists included Nick Kroll, John Mulaney, and Patton Oswalt.